KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 - **Create rich metadata** to provide context
 - use of standardised terms

+---

-## The importance for FAIR for data
+## Benefits of FAIR for your data

 - Maximises the value and usefulness of your data
 - Ensures long-term preservation of your data